 Caitlin Unterman teaches Biology and Chemistry, supports the Robotics team, serves as an assistant coach for JV girls lacrosse and is on the campus duty team.
 She is a graduate of Randolph College, earning a B.A. in Biology and an M.A. in Teaching.
 In her six years of experience teaching 7th and 8th grade science at Forest Middle School, Caitlin won numerous awards for teaching, including being named teacher of the year by Lynchburg Living magazine; and formed a partnership with NASA to provide a personalized STEM-centered elective to her former school's science curriculum.
 In her spare time, Caitlin runs a riding program, CULU Equestrian Training.

 Athletic Trainer/Asst.
-Director of Athletics/Sports Medicine Teacher/Coach, Boys Tennis
+Director of Athletics/ Teacher, Sports Medicine

 Springfield College - B.S.
 National Athletic Trainer's Association - Certified (Nationally)

 Marcia Yochum began her VES career in the fall of 2003.
 A native of Charleston, South Carolina, Mrs. Yochum earned her BS degree from the College of Charleston and her MS from the University of North Carolina at Chapel Hill.
 Mrs. Yochum teaches Physics and Ap physics and is also the Dean of Students.
 Mrs. Yochum is also the advisor to our award winning robotics team and a dorm parent on Perkins.
 Prior to working at VES Mrs. Yochum was an Engineer at NASA and also worked at Ericsson and Lucent Technologies.